TheProjectsGuy/Learning_ROS/src/basic_robotics/README.md

 2. Add an `Axes` on the frame.
 This will serve as a reference frame (to know where the X, Y and Z of the world frame are).
 Customize it to your liking.
 3. Add a `LaserScan`.
 This will be used to display a 2D laser scan in the frame.
 For now, let the topic be empty.
 4. Add a `TF`.
 This will enable us to visualize the transformation tree on a topic called `/tf`.
+5. Add a `Marker` and set the topic to `/visualization_marker` for source.
-5. Save the configuration in the folder `rviz` inside the workspace (the file is linked above).
+6. Save the configuration in the folder `rviz` inside the workspace (the file is linked above).
-6. Close rviz and try running the following commands to test if everything is working
+7. Close rviz and try running the following commands to test if everything is working

     ```bash
     roscd basic_robotics